ejdam87/discord-bot/README.md

 # Discord bot

-This is an implementation of discord bot with python discord [API](https://discordpy.readthedocs.io/en/stable/api.html).
+This is an implementation of discord bot with python discord [API](https://discordpy.readthedocs.io/en/stable/api.html)  currently deployed on [fly.io](https://fly.io/) platform.

 ## Disclaimer
 It is well suited for enhancements and modifications, but does not posses an ideal foundation for commercial parallel bot.